andressiri/alkemy-full-stack/README.md

             - for Username: "postgres".

         Right after entering the username, you should enter the password for that user.
 For the default user (postgres), it is the password you provided in the installation.
-        - In the psql console run the command "\i path/to/createDatabase.sql;", where "path/to/" is the path to this project root folder.
-If you have problems with the path name, consider changing the directories names or, better, just copy the createDatabase.sql file to another directory and run it from there.
+        - In the `psql` console run the command `\i path/to/createDatabase.sql;`, where `path/to/` is the path to this project root folder.
+If you have problems with the path name, consider changing the directories names or, better, just copy the `createDatabase.sql` file to another directory and run it from there.
 Also notice that the path may be wrong if you don't use the Unix style slash ("/").
         - Once you have successfully done this, it should create a database named andres-siri-alkemy-test, connect to it, create two tables (people and records) and make many (31) insertions for a fake user created for testing.
 This user email is "user@fake.test" and it's password is "123456".
         - If for some reason you can't install the createDataba.sql file, you can run the lines of that file in the psql console or use pgAdmin 4.